-Boll openers (Prep and other generic products such as Ethephon 6, SuperBoll, Boll'd) and boll openers-defoliants (such as Finish 6 Pro and FirstPick which are ethephon products with additional synergists cyclanilide and AMADS, respectively).
-DuPont has removed CottonQuik from the market and replaced it with a new formulation called FirstPick.
-The active ingredient concentration (for both the AMADS synergist and ethephon) is the same for both materials.
+Boll openers (Prep and other generic products such as Ethephon 6, SuperBoll, Boll'd) and boll openers-defoliants (such as Finish 6 Pro and FirstPick which are ethephon products with additional synergists cyclanilide and AMADS, respectively) enhance boll opening to allow for more timely harvesting of the crop.
+DuPont removed CottonQuik from the market in 2006 and replaced it with FirstPick.
+The active ingredient concentration (for both the AMADS synergist and ethephon) is the same for both products.
 The formulation change is described as a "water soluble emulsifiable concentrate that has reduced corrosivity and different surfactants."
-FirstPick performed similarly to CottonQuik in 2005 High Plains research trials.
-These materials affect natural plant processes associated with boll opening, but do not increase the rate of boll or fiber maturation.
+FirstPick has performed similarly to CottonQuik.
+These chemicals affect natural plant processes associated with boll opening, but do not increase the rate of boll or fiber maturation.
 Once inside the plant, ethephon is converted to ethylene, a plant hormone which increases the rate of abscission layer formation.
-These materials result in significant defoliation responses at high rates, but generally are applied at lower rates to obtain boll opening.
+These chemicals result in significant defoliation responses at high rates, but generally are applied at lower rates to obtain boll opening.
 Defoliant chemicals can be tank mixed with normal use rates of ethephon products to enhance defoliation.
 The response to ethephon is generally driven by temperatures.
 Under warmer conditions, reduced rates of ethephon may be used compared to cooler temperature regimes where higher rates are required to obtain similar plant responses.
 Ethephon product labels generally state that there should be "sufficient mature unopened bolls present to produce desired crop."
 Mature bolls are defined as "too hard to be dented when squeezed between the thumb and fingers, too hard to be sliced with a sharp knife, and when the seedcoat becomes light brown in color."
 Applications of boll opening products when bolls lack adequate maturity will likely result in reduced lint yield and micronaire.
 Results from several High Plains studies indicate that reductions occurred when applications were made at 25 percent open bolls, but not at 50 percent open bolls.
 Lint yields were reduced at least 10 percent, and micronaire was decreased by about 5 percent.
-A follow-up application of paraguat (or other product with desiccant activity) is generally required to sufficiently condition the crop for stripper harvest.
+A followup application of paraguat (or other product with desiccant activity) is generally required to sufficiently condition the crop for stripper harvest.

-Glyphosate can be applied as a harvest aid material to conventional cotton specifically to target weed problems and/or to reduce regrowth potential.
+Glyphosate can be applied as a harvest aid material to non Roundup Ready/Roundup Ready Flex or conventional cotton specifically to target weed problems and/or to reduce regrowth potential.
 Effective silverleaf nightshade (or whiteweed) control can be observed in the following season with application of 1-2 quarts per acre of glyphosate when weeds are in the green-berry stage.
 Control of severe weed infestations may be increased by the higher rate.
 Research has shown that reductions in weed populations of up to 97 percent can be obtained from such an application.
 Applications made in September should target cotton that is 50-80 percent open.
 After October 1, cotton can be treated when 30 percent of the bolls are open.

 Regrowth in Roundup Ready and Roundup Ready Flex cotton varieties will not be controlled by glyphosate application.
-Glyphosate also should not be applied to fields grown for seed production since viability and/or vigor of seed will likely be reduced.
+Glyphosate also should not be applied, at this time, to non-Roundup Ready Flex fields grown for seed production since viability and/or vigor of seed may be reduced.
+Recent Roundup Ready Flex label changes pertaining to seed production have been made.
+See the label for specific details.